 Try to Eat Healthily

 This is one of the best things to do.
 A healthy diet can boost your immune system, which can provide greater protection against the virus.
 With more time in your hands, you can switch from eating takeout frequently to homemade food, which is far healthier.
 Sugary, processed, and high-sodium foods will definitely not do you any good.
 You can start making healthy choices from this very minute.
 We are what we eat, after all.
 Make sure to eat a balanced diet with proteins, carbohydrates, and good fats.

 Vegetables are, of course, a must.
 Greasy, junk-food, you should avoid them at all costs.
 Also, you should decrease your alcohol intake as it can negatively impact your immune system, leaving you more vulnerable.
 Lastly, don’t eat a few hours before getting into bed and take a good night’s rest.
 Sleep is your best friend.

 We hope this guide has put your mind slightly at ease about the COVID hair loss.
 Although it is worrisome, fortunately, your hair can grow back within a year.
 The huge stressors in your environment are certainly not allowing your immune system to function properly.
 Therefore, you need to make sure that you’re taking care of yourself.
 Make healthy lifestyle choices.
 Eat healthily, and you’ll stay healthy.

 Moreover, keep practising social distancing measures, wear a mask, wash your hands, and do not touch your eyes, mouth, and nose.
-You can absolutely rely on Longevita when it comes to taking all the precautions during the pandemic for yours and everyone else’s safety.
-So, you can have a detailed online consultation session with us without any problem.
-Simply, book your consultation by clicking here.
+You can absolutely rely on Longevita when it comes to taking all the precautions during the pandemic for your and everyone else’s safety.
+So, book a detailed online consultation session with us without any problem.